dpetersonVT23/Duty-Scheduler/README.md

 **Version:** V1.1 07-23-2021

 V1.1 - Partnerships Added
+V1.2 - Custom number of staff for weekdays/weekends

 If you experience any bugs/errors or would like to suggest an improvement, please contact me by emailing dpeterson23@vt.edu

-_Currently set up for 2 staff each night, work on update for specific number of staff on weekdays/weekends._

 # How to Use
 1) Download and Set-Up PyCharm (Free)